truenas/documentation/content/CORE/UIReference/System/ViewEnclosure.md

 Pool information displays at the top of the screen.
 The drive bay number and disk label display to the left of the image, and the status is to the right.
 A disk image screen shows details for the drive you click on.

 The **Disks Overview** section displays the system drive hardware and capacity.
-**Drive Temperatures** section displays current readings for each drive in the system.
+The **Drive Temperatures** section displays current readings for each drive in the system.

 {{< trueimage src="/images/CORE/13.0/ViewEnclosureMiniDisks.png" alt="View Enclosure Mini Disks" id="5 Mini Enclosure Disks" >}}